zuti666/English/Harry Potter and the Sorcerer's StoneCHAPTER SIX.md

 "Oy, you there!
 Is this your toad?" said Hagrid, who was checking the boats as people climbed out of them.

 "Trevor!" cried Neville blissfully, holding out his hands.
-Then they clambered up a passageway in the rock after Hagrid's lamp, coming out at last onto smooth, damp grass right in the shadow of the castle.
+Then they ==clambere==d up a passageway in the rock after Hagrid's lamp, coming out at last onto smooth, damp grass right in the shadow of the castle.

 They walked up a flight of stone steps and crowded around the huge, Oak front door.

 "Everyone here?
 You there, still got yer toad?"

-Hagrid raised a gigantic fist and knocked three times on the castle door.
+Hagrid raised a ==gigantic== fist and knocked three times on the castle door.

 89